 Guarantee terms are available in a range of time frames – and they typically reward longer-term commitments with higher interest rates.
 A guaranteed fixed rate is declared for the length of each guarantee term.1

 Retirement savings in mind

-Like other types of deferred annuities – fixed or variable – market value adjusted annuities are long-term contracts purchased from a life insurance company designed to help you save for retirement.
+Like other types of deferred annuities – fixed or variable – MVA annuities are long-term contracts purchased from a life insurance company, designed to help you save for retirement.

 Features of a Fixed Annuity with an MVA

-- Market value adjusted fixed annuities offer flexibility with a choice of guarantee terms
+- Flexibility with a choice of guarantee terms

-- Interest rates may be higher than traditional fixed interest investment offerings due to the MVA feature
+- Potentially higher interest yield than traditional fixed interest investment offerings due to the MVA feature

 MVA annuities from Nationwide